larshnordli/fe-cg-workshop/nov-23/js-meta-frameworks/README.md

     - Main features and "selling points"
     - How popular it is (stars on GitHub, community size, active development/releases etc.)
     - What JS framework or technology is being used
-2. Choose *at least one* meta-framework, and use their "Getting started" guide to display the compiled list in 1 (note: `npm init` is already run in this directory).
+2. Choose *one* meta-framework and use their "Getting started" guide to display the compiled list in 1 (note: `npm init` is already run in this directory, but you can delete `package.json`-file if the guide calls for `npx` or similar).
 Either pick one [by random](https://www.random.org/lists/) or weigh your options against one another using your list.
+    2.1.
+Instead of a list, you could make a comparsion table of them
-3. If your chosen meta-framework supports and you have time, try to implement some form of hydration
+3. If your chosen meta-framework supports it and you have time, try to implement some form of hydration (note: this might require some time to understand and to set up an example)

 ## Resources
 - [Ombulabs: What is a JavaScript Meta-framework?](https://www.ombulabs.com/blog/javascript/what-is-a-javascript-meta-framework.html)